Research with impact

 In bringing together conceptual, policy-oriented and engaged research strands, we are able to effectively contribute to the University’s ‘Addressing inequalities’ and ‘Ethical grand challenges’ signature programmes.

-Key examples include our work on sustainability and educational disadvantage:
+Key examples include our work on poverty alleviation in Greater Manchester, sustainability and educational disadvantage:

 - Triangulum: Demonstrating smart green growth in urban areas